People are committing fraud if they claim something they have no right to. We are committed to prevent, deter, and detect council tax fraud.

 We take fraudulent use of public money very seriously and will investigate all cases of suspected council tax fraud and council tax reduction fraud.

-If you suspect someone is committing benefit fraud (i.e. Universal Credit and housing benefit) then please report this using the National Benefit Fraud reporting site
+If you suspect someone is committing benefit fraud (for example: Universal Credit and housing benefit) then please report this using the National Benefit Fraud reporting site

 Examples of fraud